 SWIFT tells banks to share information on hacks

-LONDON: International financial messaging service SWIFT told clients on Friday to share information on attacks on the system to help prevent hacking, after criminals used SWIFT messages to steal $81 million from the Bangladesh central bank.
+International financial messaging service SWIFT told clients today to share information on attacks on the system to help prevent hackings, after criminals used SWIFT messages to steal $81 million from the Bangladesh central bank.

-Earlier on Friday, Reuters reported that Wells Fargo, Ecuador's Banco del Austro (BDA) and Citibank, whose managing director, Franchise Risk & Strategy, Yawar Shah, is SWIFT's chairman, did not inform SWIFT of an attack last year in which more than $12 million was stolen from BDA.
+Earlier today, Reuters reported that Wells Fargo, Ecuador’s Banco del Austro (BDA) and Citibank, whose Managing Director, Franchise Risk & Strategy, Yawar Shah, is SWIFT’s chairman, did not inform SWIFT of an attack last year in which over $12 million was stolen from BDA.

-The banks and Shah all declined to comment on why they did not inform SWIFT.
+The banks and Shah all declined to comment.

 Banks use secure SWIFT messages for issuing payment instructions to each other.
 The network is considered the backbone of international finance but faith in its security has been rocked by the theft from Bank Bangladesh’s account at the Federal Reserve Bank of New York.

-SWIFT said in a communication to users on Friday that they should "immediately inform SWIFT of any suspected fraudulent use of their institution's SWIFT connectivity or related to SWIFT products and services."
+SWIFT said in a communication to users today that they should ‘immediately inform SWIFT of any suspected fraudulent use of their institution’s SWIFT connectivity or related to SWIFT products and services’.

-SWIFT did not inform clients about the BDA theft because it was unaware of it, a spokeswoman told Reuters.
+SWIFT did not inform clients about BDA theft as it was unaware of it, a spokeswoman said.